 EFFECT Sec.
-4. F. Plays at the home plate are always to receive first considerations; however, while the base umpire normally makes the FIRST DECISION at first, second or third if the FIRST DECISION or PLAY is made to either first or second base, the plate umpire should position himself to make all subsequent decisions at third base.
+4. F. Plays at home plate are always to receive first considerations; however, while the base umpire normally makes the FIRST DECISION at first or second base, the plate umpire should position himself to make all FIRST DECISIONS at third base and home plate.

-- G. When a TIME LIMIT has been set prior to the game starting time, announce this fact before the game is started, and state the time set to end the game.
-The scorekeeper keeps this time and total playing time of games. - H. Check with the official scorer, advising that official to have managers advise the scorer about the official batting order and any subsequent substitutions made. - I. I. Should a dispute arise during or immediately following the game, assist the scorer to arrive at a correct decision and the score. - J. He alone shall have the authority to declare a game forfeited.
+G. When a TIME LIMIT has been set prior to the game starting time, announce this fact before the game is started, and state the time set to end the game.
+The score-keeper keeps this time and total playing time of games.

+H. Check with the official scorer, advising that official to have managers advise the scorer about the official batting order and any subsequent substitutions made.

+I. Should a dispute arise during or immediately following the game, assist the scorer to arrive at a correct decision and the score.

+J. He alone shall have the authority to declare a game forfeited.